MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 You'll be presented with the pop up when the package is created.
 This pop up will include the name, publisher, and save location of the newly created package.
 You can close this pop up and get redirected to the welcome page.
 You can also select package editor to see and modify the package content and properties.

 ## App V considerations
+At this time, the MSIX Packaging tool supports App V 5.1.
+If you have a package with App V 4.x, we recommend that you use an existing tool to convert it to App V 5.1.
+Ones that is done, you can use the MsIX Packaging tool to convert to MSIX.